UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 {: .language-bash}

 ```
-README.md
+notes.txt
 ```
 {: .output}

-`README.md` contains a single line, which we can see by running:
+`notes.txt` contains a single line, which we can see by running:

 ```
-$ cat README.md
+$ cat notes.txt
 ```
 {: .language-bash}